The Candy Man

 My parents believed in a relatively small “salary” for completing chores around the house.
 So in exchange for doing things such as setting the table, vacuuming, and keeping my room clean, I received $2 per week in spending money.
 Contrast this to others in my 4th-grade class who had parents that gave them $20 per week!
 I didn’t think this was fair, so I set out to alter the balance to be more in my favor.

 The business was booming: my classmates/customers were happy, and I was enjoying my larger weekly spending money.
 But then the Vice Principal intervened.
-While he didn’t crack down on me specifically it was made known throughout my elementary school that students were no longer allowed to buy and sell things to one another during school hours or on school grounds.
+While he didn’t crack down on me specifically, it was made known throughout my elementary school that students were no longer allowed to buy and sell things to one another during school hours or on school grounds.
 So not only did I learn the power of supply and demand, but I also learned that I should have cut in my vice principal on the deal to grease the wheel.

-The last lesson I learned was that of scale; I experimented a few times with taking my retained earnings from the previous week and having my mom buy more than 100 fizz candies.
-It did work but only up to a point.
+The last lesson I learned was that of scale; I experimented a few times with taking my retained earnings from the previous week and having my mom buy more than 100 fizzy candies.
+It did work, but only up to a point.
 I found that I could only sell around 200 pieces in any given week.
 There are only 5 school days a week, and a 20-minute afternoon recess where one’s transactions have to be conducted in secret wasn’t much time for commerce.
 Any more than 200 and I ended the week with unsold excess inventory.

 So 500% is a fantastic rate of return.
 But it only worked with a very small amount of money.
 This type of analysis is done all the time on “real” types of investments.
 There are two things to consider: